diracs-delta/mu/README.md

 ```
 cd db
 bundle install
+RAILS_ENV=production rails db:create db:migrate db:seed
 RAILS_ENV=production rails server
-RAILS_ENV=production rails db:create db:migrate db:seed
 ```

 This should start the database on port 3000.
+Currently this database is unencrypted and in development mode, as the API is extremely early in development and nobody should really be using this for production yet anyways.

 Then, from the project root, start the web app server: